QNIS is a charity promoting excellence in community nursing to improve the health and wellbeing of people and communities across Scotland.

 - The handbook is issued to all new QNIS Volunteer Visitors who receive comprehensive induction.
 They are also directed to QNIS Policies (e.g. on Lone Working and Driving), which ensure that visits are undertaken safely.

-- The handbook outlines the responsibilities of Volunteer Visitors in relation to data protection, privacy and record keeping, and the importance of reporting any incidents or near misses to the Welfare Manager as soon as possible.
+- The handbook outlines the responsibilities of Volunteer Visitors in relation to data protection, privacy and record keeping, and the importance of reporting any incidents or near misses to the Business Support Manager as soon as possible.